taupirho/read-big-file-with-python/README.md

 # read-big-file-with-python
-The first in what was originally going to be a three part case study ( since extended to 5 parts) in reading a big (21GB) text file using C, Python, PYSPARK, Spark-Scala abd Athena/Glue.
+The first in what was originally going to be a three part case study ( since extended to 5 parts) in reading a big (21GB) text file using C, Python, PYSPARK, Spark-Scala and Athena/Glue.
 You can see the other parts here:

 [part2](https://github.com/taupirho/read-big-file-with-spark-python)
 <br>